THE WEEKLY DISCOURSE;

 but a blessing, and physical disease can no longer terrify, but can be

-overcome by the blessed light of knowledge and of love, and all forms of
+overcome by the blessed light of knowledge and of love, and all forms

 human hatred and human pride and the warfare of individuals and nations

 melt and fade away before this regenerating power.
-The starvation of the
+The starvation of

-body is impossible because the spirit is fed from within, and food is abundant
+body is impossible because the spirit is fed from within, and food is

 because men love one another, and see to it that all are provided for.